ABOUT CPF

 ENGLISH

-CPF believes that its participation in regulatory advocacy contributes to sustainability advancement in agro-industry and food industry in ways that enhance the Company’s competitive edge in international market.
+CPF believes that its participation in regulatory advocacy contributes to sustainability advancement in agro-industrial and food industry in ways that enhance the Company’s competitive edge in national and international markets.
 It is one of our responsibilities to the society and the countries in which we operate to assist more informed decision-making on the development of policies, laws, and regulations.
 It is also a way to promote sustainable development.
-We regularly participate as an individual company and through industry associations and trade associations, such as Thai Chamber of Commerce and Federation of Thai Industries, and contribute in forms of membership fee and other activities.
-In 2022, we contributed 8,080,204 Baht to those organizations, in the forms of membership fee.
+We regularly participate as an individual company and through industry associations and trade associations, such as Thai Chamber of Commerce and Federation of Thai Industries, in forms of membership fee and support of other activities.
+In 2023, we contributed 8,268,738 Baht to those organizations.

 1. Contributions and other Spending